Find Teaching Schools

 The states with the most job growth for Teacher Assistant are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Connecticut.
 These states have the worst job growth for this type of profession.

-The salary for Teacher Assistants ranges between about $18,670 and $41,020 a year.
+The average yearly salary of a Teacher Assistant ranges between $18,670 and $41,020.

 undefined